Lottery Open!

 - A copy or photo of your photo ID (a picture on their phone is acceptable)

-I'm unable to attend the Health & Fitness Expo.
+I'm unable to attend the Independence Blue Cross Broad Street Run Health & Wellness Expo, presented by Ivy Rehab.
 Can I still get my race packet?

 - Your bib number